in4it/roxprox/README.md

 module "roxprox" {
   source              = "github.com/in4it/roxprox//terraform"
-  release             = "latest"                                     # use a tag or use latest for master acme_contact        = "your-email"                                 # email contact used by Let's encrypt control_plane_count = 1                                            # desired controle plane instances envoy_proxy_count   = 1                                            # envoy proxy count (there will be still one for http and one for https, due to the AWS Fargate/NLB limitations) subnets             = ["subnet-1234abcd"]                          # AWS subnet to use
+  release             = "latest"                                     # use a tag or use latest for master acme_contact        = "your-email"                                 # email contact used by Let's encrypt, leave empty to disable TLS control_plane_count = 1                                            # desired controle plane instances envoy_proxy_count   = 1                                            # envoy proxy count (there will be still one for http and one for https, due to the AWS Fargate/NLB limitations) subnets             = ["subnet-1234abcd"]                          # AWS subnet to use